Self-Emotion-Mediated Exploration in Artificial Intelligence Mirrors: Findings from Cognitive Psychology: Discussion

-The duplicated study of Vogl \textit{et al.} \cite{Vogl_2019} consistently demonstrated the causation effect which onset surprise boasts over exploration of knowledge, as evidenced by the successively positive path coefficients obtained when assessing surprise to curiosity, and curiosity to exploration effects.
-Additionally, within-person correlation coefficients of $0.285$ or $0.262$ were reported for this emotion and exploration, in first and second versions of the study, with even high values if considering curiosity intermediately.
-The $15.4\%$ mean exploratory increase leveraged by our artificial agents over growing surprise validates the postulated path relationships, as agents clearly learn that adopting the same behavior displayed by humans grants them a better standing over time, when placed under equivalent test conditions.
-Our Spearman's correlation results also parallel these studies, as the non-windowed coefficient mean across agents reaches $0.311$ by the final episode, being ostensibly close to the within-person correlation value of the first study, with the most participants, and reasonably near that of the second study.
-Contrastingly, results reported for the connection between exploration of knowledge and the feeling of pride lack the consistency observed for surprise across both studies.
-While negative correlation coefficients of $-0.073$ and $-0.177$ were obtained in the first and second studies, respectively, these near zero values indicate a weaker correlation between pride and exploration, if any.
-Moreover, path coefficients of either study were contradictory, first indicating a positive causation effect and a negative dampening impact secondly.
-In addition to also nearing zero (i.e. pride having a faint influence over exploration), coefficients were lower in the first study, positing a causation effect as less likely than the dampening of exploratory behavior.
-Again, these observations were validated in our AI experiment, as Spearman's correlation took longer to deviate from null, compared to the surprise experiment, and yet stagnated at a lower absolute value.
-Finally, the $2.8\%$ mean exploratory decrease over growing pride supports the higher likelihood of this emotion's dampening effect over exploration.
-While this was due to a smaller amount of negative yet overt correlations, the insignificance of a considerably larger amount of positive relationships further presupposes that pride influence over exploration is negligible.
-It could also be postulated that exploratory decrement during surges of this emotion is a possibility given how pride as a unique positive emotion may be damaging for cognitive performance \cite{Bi_2022}, of which exploratory behavior is a key aspect \cite{Blanco_2016}.
-Yet, additional experimentation would be required to test such hypotheses.
+{In terms of pride, Vogl's} observations were {also} validated {by} our AI experiment.
+While negative correlation coefficients of $-0.073$ and $-0.177$ were {reported} in the first and second studies, respectively, these near-zero values indicate a weaker correlation between pride and exploration, if~any. {Though contradictory}, path coefficients first indicated a {weak but} positive causation effect {followed by a stronger} dampening impact later. {This suggested} that pride has a faint influence over exploration. {Our results are congruent, as~}Spearman's correlation {coefficient} took longer to deviate from null compared to the surprise experiment, {stagnating} at a lower absolute value. {Additionally, our} $2.8\%$ mean exploratory decrease over growing pride supports the higher likelihood of this emotion’s dampening effect over exploration.
+While this was due to a smaller amount of negative {strong} correlations, the~insignificance of a considerably larger amount of positive relationships {aligns with} pride's influence over exploration {being} modest.
+It could also be postulated that exploratory decrement is typical mostly during surges of {pride}. {This is because,} as a solo positive emotion, {it} may be damaging for cognitive performance~\cite{Bi_2022}, of~which exploratory behavior is a key aspect~\cite{Blanco_2016}.
+Additional experimentation would be required to test such hypotheses. {Regardless, under} equivalent test conditions, {our} agents {recognized a benefit in adopting behaviors akin to those exhibited} by humans. {These observations respond to RQ2, suggesting that emotion--exploration correlations manifested by agents are not only observable but also functionally identical.
+It is therefore plausible that these artificial correlations mirror their role in human cognition, being useful for data processing at least within comparable scenarios.}